ljaime-hernandez/journal-webapp/README.md

-Contain both the LoginScreen and the RegisterScreen components which share similar logic, they both are forms which will dispatch the appropriate login/register methods in our firebase collection for authentication and registration, both has additional functions which will validate each user input and will display error messages based on the input box where the information was incorrect. both forms has default information for testing purposes.
+Contain both the LoginScreen and the RegisterScreen components which share similar logic, they both are forms which will dispatch the appropriate login/register methods in our firebase collection for authentication and registration, both has additional functions which will validate each user input and will display error messages based on the input box where the information was incorrect.
+Both forms has default information for testing purposes.

 ### journal: